-This makes confidence an interesting area of study.
 Confidence is viewed within the cognitive psychology literature as one’s subjective probability of their own decisions being correct (Fleming & Daw, 2017).
-Confident individuals also tend to be more influential on others in a group (Zarnoth & Sniezek, 1997) and can even causally increase the confidence of other observers (Cheng et al, 2021).
-This behaviour has been observed in mock jury trials, during which participants hear eyewitness testimonies presented with high confidence and then perceive as those testimonies as more credible than testimonies provided with low confidence (Cutler, Penrod & Dexter, 1989, Roediger, Wixted & DeSoto, 2012).
+Confident individuals tend to be more influential on others in a group (Zarnoth & Sniezek, 1997) and can even causally increase the confidence of other observers (Cheng et al, 2021).
+This behaviour has been observed in mock jury trials, during which participants hear eyewitness testimonies presented with high confidence and then perceive those testimonies as more credible than testimonies provided with low confidence (Cutler, Penrod & Dexter, 1989, Roediger, Wixted & DeSoto, 2012).
 Confidence is a commonly used predictor of another person’s accuracy, especially when feedback is not readily available of an individual’s true accuracy.
-Confidence also varies across individuals with what may be considered a ‘subjective fingerprint’ (Ais et al, 2016), such as if individuals are systematically underconfident or overconfident.
+Confidence also varies across individuals with what may be considered a ‘subjective fingerprint’ (Ais et al, 2016), and individuals may be systematically underconfident or overconfident.
 Confidence has been explained computationally as the difference in the strength of evidence for a decision alternative compared to other alternatives (Vickers & Packer, 1982).
-After a decision is made, we continue to process evidence, meaning that we continue to think about a decision after the decision is made.
-This means that having ‘second thoughts’ or changes of mind are more likely with a lower level of confidence.
+After a decision is made, we continue to process evidence, i.e. we continue to think about a decision after it has been made andhaving ‘second thoughts’ or changes of mind are more likely with a lower level of confidenceREF?.

-One is said to be ‘well-calibrated’ with regards to their confidence if their internal likelihood of being correct is predictive of their true accuracy.
-However, confidence can become decoupled from the true accuracy of one’s decisions.
-This decoupling is known as ‘miscalibration’.
-One would show miscalibration of confidence if they were confident when incorrect (overconfidence) or uncertain when they are correct (underconfidence).
+Individuals are ‘well-calibrated’ with regards to confidence if theinternal likelihood of being correct is predictive of their true accuracy.
+However, confidence can become decoupled from ttrue accuracy.
+This decoupling is known as ‘miscalibration’One would show miscalibration of confidence if they were confident when incorrect (overconfidence) or uncertain when they are correct (underconfidence).

 In a task that involved diagnosing ultrasound scans, it was found that overconfidence was negatively associated with the amount of clinical experience that the clinicians/participants had (Schoenherr, Waechter & Millington, 2018).
 However, it has also been found that underconfidence can be more prevalent than overconfidence, especially when comparing medical students to residents (Friedman et al, 2005).
 Similarly, Yang and Thompson (2010) found that experienced nurses exhibited similar performance to nursing students, but were more confident in their judgements, showing differences in confidence calibration across experience levels.
 More broadly, highly confident members within a group could unknowingly reduce the chance of less confident members speaking up about potential errors, which is a common problem within healthcare (Hémon et al, 2020).
 Overconfidence has also been linked to a lower likelihood of sufficient patient management and clinical effort as per a field study in Senegal (Kovacs, Lagarde & Cairns, 2019).